Skip to content

 b.
 Define Your Decision Criteria.

 Next, to make informed decisions, define what success looks like by identifying your must-haves.
-For instance, decision criteria for selecting software could include a user-friendly interface or other specific features.
+For example, decision criteria for selecting software could include a user-friendly interface or other specific features.
 Also, limit your decision criteria to between three and eight to keep the process manageable, focusing on what’s critical.
 Additionally, you don’t need to finalize these criteria, just identify them well enough to guide your information gathering efforts.
 For example, focus on financial information if cost is a key criterion.
 For more information on decision criteria, see Simplicable’s 100 Examples of Decision Criteria and their decision criteria chart above.
 Also, see Tatyana Fittipaldi’s article, Why Is Decision Criteria Important in Decision-Making?

 c.
 Determine Your Constraints.